-May 8 marked the 70th anniversary of VE Day when Germany and its remaining allies surrendered and the war in Europe came to an end.
-Celebrations were held all over the country and Cranleigh was no exception.
+On May 8th 1945 Germany and its remaining allies surrendered and the war in Europe came to an end.
+To mark VE Day celebrations were held all over the country and Cranleigh was no exception.

 In November, 1918 there had been no party at the School; an outbreak of Spanish Flu meant all boys had been sent home a few days before.
 But in 1945 the summer term had only just started and the sense of excitement was universal.

 The news of the surrender had been expected for a few days and bonfires had been built on village greens across the country by the time the official announcement came at 8.15pm on May 7 that the terms had been agreed by the German High Command and would be signed the following day.
 As boys listened in their houserooms on the radio “such cheering broke out as may never be heard again”.
 Although prep continued “no more work was done … a surprising number of flags appeared out of study windows, East contributing a large black Swastika hung upside down”.